muratk5n/thirdwave/en/index.md

 ---

-The COVID national emergency was ended in Apr 11, could've been to stave off \#RK attacks from that direction, maybe the Biden team is worried a little.
+The COVID national emergency was ended in Apr 11, could've been to stave off \#RK attacks on that issue.
+Is the Biden worried?

 ---